Conference announcement

 - Track 01 Resisting managerialism through critical pedagogy and power in management education

-- Track 02 Educating amidst the Polycrisis.
-Arts-Based Pedagogies in Responsible Management Education
+- Track 02 Educating amidst the Polycrisis: Arts-Based Pedagogies in Responsible Management Education

 - Track 03 Reclaiming Responsible Management Education in Asia.
 Resisting universalism, reimagining contextual ethics

-- Track 04 A systems view toolkit for responsible strategic thinking
+- Track 04 A systems view toolkit for responsible strategic thinking (WORKSHOP – no submissions possible)

 - Track 05 Reimagining responsible management education in an age of mass migration and artificial intelligence